-Mariah Carey Throws Tissue She Wiped Her Face With On Stage Becomes A New Meme
+Mariah Carey Tosses Tissue She Wiped Her Face With On Stage And Becomes A New Meme

 “Toss the tissue is the new drop the mic,” the sassy legend quote-tweeted.

+The tweets were soon interacted by thousands of users who are obsessed with the new meme.

 Before the memorable speech took place, Mariah performed a medley of hits reminding us why we all supported her music in the first place and why we still adore her.
-The set included her latest single, “A No No” as well as her most famous numbers such as “Always Be My Baby” and “Hero.”
+The set included her latest single, “A No No,” as well as her most famous numbers such as “Always Be My Baby” and “Hero.”

-Last year, she released her 15th studio album, Caution, which peaked within the top five on the U.S. Billboard 200 album chart proving she’s still a relevant music maker in today’s market.
+Last year, she released her 15th studio album, Caution, which peaked within the top five on the U.S. Billboard 200 album chart, proving she’s still a relevant music maker in today’s market.

 On Instagram, Carey boasts a huge 8 million followers.